 If you are travelling with your cat, you will require a cat carrier.
 They come in all shapes and sizes.
 It is a good idea to get your cat used to being in a cat carrier prior to actually transporting him.
 A useful method is to leave the carrier out, with a blanket, some treats or toys and let your cat explore himself.
 As he becomes familiar with the carrier, shut the door for short periods of time.

 Cats who do not travel well may be lightly sedated before travel.
 Your veterinarian will be able to advise you on this.

 Yes, some cats are affected by motion sickness.
 Typical symptoms include drooling, vomiting, defecating, excessive vocalisation.

-Other tips to help make the trip less stressful may include spraying the carrier with Feliway prior to travel.
+Other ways to help make the trip less stressful may include spraying the carrier with Feliway prior to travel.
 You may also want to place an old t-shirt of yours in the carrier so your cat has a familiar (and safe) scent.
 Some cats also travel better if their carrier is covered over.

 Your veterinarian may be able to prescribe your cat anti-anxiety or anti-nausea medication to help.